MWRuszczycky/btx/README.md

 ## To do and known issues

-1. Try to find a way to manage the more advanced *BibTeX* features such as the `@PREAMBLE`, `@STRING` and maybe `@COMMENT` entry types as well as the concatenation `#` operator.
-2. Several functions still need commenting.
+1. Several functions still need commenting.
-3. More testing to try and find more problems.
+2. More testing to try and find more problems.
-4. Include a test bibliography and short getting-started tutorial.
+3. Include a test bibliography and short getting-started tutorial.